Five primary co-operatives came together on 26 August 2004 to form the Entreprise Coopérative Kimbre, known as ECOOKIM.

 ECOOKIM is a union of seven primary co-operatives located in rural communities across four regions of Côte d’Ivoire.
 Its members produce cocoa and coffee for export which is sold exclusively to ECOOKIM.

 Under pressure from the World Bank and IMF, Côte d’Ivoire began dismantling state control and liberalizing its cocoa and coffee sectors in 1999.
-The government put in place policies and legislation to organize and promote development of the co-operative movement to strengthen the position of small-scale producers in the international market.
+The government put in place policies and legislation to organise and promote development of the co-operative movement to strengthen the position of small-scale producers in the international market.
 Despite these incentives, the co-operative movement failed to be reinvigorated, generally remaining ineffective and operating in a fragmented and uncoordinated manner.
 Many co-operatives were failing to actively purchase and market their members’ crops or provide technical support and other services.

 A group of co-operative managers, themselves the sons of smallholders, were convinced that the future of cocoa and coffee lay in farmers working together to improve their incomes and living conditions, rather than individually.
 They decided to take on the challenge of creating an effective co-operative union based on true co-operative principles and working with farmers, including their own parents, who were enthusiastic about being part of an effective organisation that aimed to ensure farmers received a greater share of the profits from their crops.